1. What has been the public process to date for the Scobert Gardens Park Renovation project?

 City of Eugene Parks and Open Space staff began a public process for renovation of Scobert Gardens Park in the fall of 2017.
 Staff capacity issues and the Covid pandemic delayed project progress until early 2023 when planning efforts restarted with the assistance of landscape architecture consultants from the Eugene office of Cameron McCarthy.

 The City hosted an initial project meeting with the community in May of 2023 followed by a park tour and discussion in June of 2023.
-In an initial survey, 98 people shared their hopes as well as concerns for the renovation of the park.
+In an initial survey, 98 people shared their hopes for as well as concerns about the renovation of the park.
 Using this information, planners developed two different park designs for the community’s consideration.

 2. What are the current issues facing Scobert Gardens Park?